Chloroquine and hydroxychloroquine during the COVID-19 pandemic: Prophylaxis

 Drugs used for treatment of infectious diseases may also be considered for use for post-exposure prophylaxis.
 On 22 May, The Lancet published a response to criticism of the Indian government's decision to allow chemoprophylaxis with hydroxychloroquine for some high risk persons who may have had exposure to COVID.
 Researchers supporting prophylactic administration of hydroxychloquine note that results from human trials have suggested that hydroxychloroquine may decrease the duration of both viral shedding and symptoms if the drug is administered early.

 On 3 June, results were published from a randomized, double-blind, placebo-controlled trial of 821 participants which found that hydroxychloroquine did not prevent symptomatic COVID-19 illness when used for post-exposure prophylaxis.
+A randomized, multicenter, placebo-controlled trial amongst healthcare workers found that oral hydroxychloroquine did not help prevent COVID-19 infections when used as pre-exposure prophylaxis.

 British researchers are studying whether the drug is effective when used for prevention.
 10,000 National Health Service (NHS) workers, along with 30,000 additional volunteers from Asia, South America, Africa, and other parts of Europe are participating in the global study.
 Results are expected by 2021.
+Known as the COPCOV trial, led by researchers at the University of Oxford - it was halted in 2021 after evidence came forward that hydroxychloroquine was not effective at either preventing COVID-19 or treating it.
+Several large, prestigious studies found that the drug neither halted infection nor improved outcomes.